sethmlarson/sethmlarson.dev/app/markdown/2023-01-04/urllib3-in-2022.md

 - Added a complete set of type hints (Thanks to [Hasan Ramenzani](https://github.com/urllib3/urllib3/pulls?q=is%3Apr+author%3Ahramezani+is%3Aclosed+type+hint))
-- Added a `json` parameter to `.request()` methods and `.json()` method to `HTTPResponse` for much easier processing of JSON data both for requests and responses (Thanks to [Sai Vinay](https://github.com/urllib3/urllib3/pull/2250))
+- Added a `json` parameter to `.request()` methods and `.json()` method to `HTTPResponse` for easier processing of JSON data both for requests and responses (Thanks to [Sai Vinay](https://github.com/urllib3/urllib3/pull/2250))
 - Added a top-level `urllib3.request()` method for sending HTTP requests without configuring a `PoolManager` (Thanks to [Franek Magiera](https://github.com/urllib3/urllib3/pull/2150))
 - Added ability to append multiple headers names to `HTTPHeaderDict` and not have them be merged when sent (Thanks to [Raphael Gaschignard](https://github.com/urllib3/urllib3/pull/2669))
 - Added support for zstandard compression (Thanks to [Mauro Amico](https://github.com/urllib3/urllib3/pull/2624) and [Gregory Szorc](https://github.com/indygreg/python-zstandard/commit/1dc39cfea821893268176dae754355ec19609ce0))